 Thoughts: I use Pinterest like a search engine, not as a place to collect inspiration images, so I’m operating as if everyone else is using it that way too.

-Strategy: I purchased Pinfinite Growth, edited my boards to only relevant content (meaning I beefed up my design related boards and made my irrelevant boards secret - aka home decor, jewelry, food + drink, etc), branded my boards (though I’m still on the fence as to if I like this or not - let me know your opinion in the comments!), and started using Board Booster (I’m now using Tailwind because Pinterest doesn’t play well with Boardbooster).
+Strategy: I purchased Pinfinite Growth, edited my boards to only relevant content (meaning I beefed up my design related boards and made my irrelevant boards secret - aka home decor, jewelry, food + drink, etc) and started using Board Booster (I’m now using Tailwind because Pinterest doesn’t play well with Boardbooster).

 I’m set up as a business account on Pinterest so I get to see really cool analytics.
 I’ve got some strategy that I want to implement over the next month to increase the sharing of my blog posts and website click-throughs, so I’ll report back on that at the end of the month.